Kosovo Liberation Army: Aftermath (post–1999)

-After the war, the KLA was transformed into the Kosovo Protection Corps, which worked alongside NATO forces patrolling the province.
+After the war, the KLA was transformed into the Kosovo Protection Corps, which worked alongside NATO forces patrolling the province until 2009.
 In 2000 there was unrest in Mitrovica, with a Yugoslav police officer and physician killed, and three officers and a physician wounded, in February.
 In March, the FRY complained about the escalation of violence in the region, claiming this showed that the KLA was still active.
 Between April and September the FRY issued several documents to the UN Security Council about violence against Serbs and other non-Albanians.

 Some people from non-Albanian communities such as the Serbs and Romani fled Kosovo, some fearing revenge attacks by armed people and returning refugees and others were pressured by the KLA and armed gangs to leave.
 The Yugoslav Red Cross had estimated a total of 30,000 refugees and internally displaced persons (IDPs) from Kosovo, most of whom were Serb.
 The UNHCR estimated the figure at 55,000 refugees who had fled to Montenegro and Central Serbia, most of whom were Kosovo Serbs: "Over 90 mixed villages in Kosovo have now been emptied of Serb inhabitants and other Serbs continue leaving, either to be displaced in other parts of Kosovo or fleeing into central Serbia."

 In post war Kosovo, KLA fighters have been venerated by Kosovar Albanian society with the publishing of literature such as biographies, the erection of monuments and commemorative events.
 The exploits of Adem Jashari have been celebrated and turned into legend by former KLA members and by Kosovar Albanian society.
 Several songs, literature works, monuments, memorials have been dedicated to him, and some streets and buildings bear his name across Kosovo.